MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-networking-connectivity.md

   **Azure Load Balancer**

-- The Azure Basic Load Balancer SKU is not backed by an SLA and has several capability constraints compared to the Standard SKU.
+- The Azure Basic Load Balancer SKU isn't backed by an SLA and has several capability constraints compared to the Standard SKU.

 ### Design recommendations

 - Perform TLS Offloading in as few places as possible in order to maintain security whilst simplifying the certificate management lifecycle.

 - Use encrypted connections (e.g. HTTPS) from the point where TLS offloading occurs to the actual application backends.
-Application endpoints will not be visible to end users, so Azure-managed domains, such as `azurewebsites.net` or `cloudapp.net`, can be used with managed certificates.
+Application endpoints won't be visible to end users, so Azure-managed domains, such as `azurewebsites.net` or `cloudapp.net`, can be used with managed certificates.

 - For HTTP(S) traffic, ensure WAF capabilities are applied within the ingress path for all publicly exposed endpoints.